CaptainBeluga/ip-calculator/README.md

 ![Python Version](https://img.shields.io/badge/Python-3.x-blue.svg)

-This project is a Python script to calculate the subnet mask, network address, broadcast address, and the number of available hosts between two IP addresses in CIDR notation.
+This project is a Python script to calculate the subnet mask, network address, broadcast address, and the number of available hosts between the IP addresses (wrriten in CIDR notation).

 🚀 Features